LeGrosLezard/Eyes-detector/README.md

 From my 17 years old i try and try to match Patrick Jane or Spencer Ried.
 SPOILER, beginner pay attention to what is said, may be strange.

+# In FINE

+normally we take center of our area and .....

 # Library